alexrudnick/dissertation/BURNDOWN.md

   preparation script.
   * DONE labeling: es-en, es-fr, es-it, es-de, es-nl
   * SKIP TreeTagger! how did we do nl for semeval?
 TreeTagger?
+  * DONE pick languages we want to use
+    * freeling supports: cs, de, en, es, fr, it, nb, pt, ru, sl... so plenty
+    * probably actually just do es, fr, it, de, nl like semeval ?
+      * yes: we can use frog (Maarten made it!) to lemmatize Dutch
+        * DONE got frog via LaMachine: https://proycon.github.io/LaMachine/
+      * DONE?? write a script to lemmatize Dutch with frog
+  * DONE make features out of those annotations

 ## sequence
 CANCELED!!